venkatasai0852/venkatasai0852/README.md

 <h2 align="left">Hi 👋!
-My name is Venkata Sai and I'm an AI/ML and electronics enthusiast, studyingallabhbbhai National Institute of Technology, Surat.</h2>
+My name is Venkata Sai and I'm an AI/ML and electronics enthusiast studying in SVNIT.</h2>

 ###